LangArthur/homeworkMarking/README.md

 A script is available to train again the model.
 Note that a training session will erase the previous weights!

+## Evaluation

+To evaluate the models, we provided a script called evaluate.py.
+There are two modes in it:
+- One doing simple prediction on children dataset and draw a confusion matrix of this evaluation
+- One that run a cross-validation using children dataset.

 ## Built With

 * [Python 3](https://www.python.org) - Python langage